Hijackers in the September 11 attacks: Recovery of the hijackers' remains

 After the 9/11 attacks, remains of the victims and attackers were recovered from the World Trade Center site, from the Pentagon, and in Shanksville, Pennsylvania.

 In New York, the remains of two hijackers, potentially from Flight 11, were identified and removed from Memorial Park in Manhattan and turned over to the FBI as evidence.
-The remains of the other hijackers on Flight 11 and Flight 175 have not been identified and are buried with other unidentified remains at this park.
+The remains of the other hijackers on Flight 11 and Flight 175 have not been identified and are stored with other unidentified remains at this park.

 The remains of the five hijackers on Flight 77 were identified through a process of elimination by October 2, 2001, and were turned over to the FBI as evidence.

 For Flight 93, the remains of Ziad Jarrah were identified and turned over to the FBI as evidence after DNA samples submitted by his girlfriend were matched to remains recovered in Shanksville.
 The rest of the remains of the hijackers were identified by the process of elimination, and were turned over to the FBI as evidence.

-Possible cases of mistaken identity
+Mistaken identity

 Soon after the attacks and before the FBI had released the pictures of all the hijackers, several reports claimed some of the men named as hijackers on 9/11 were alive and had their identities stolen.